China accuses Briton, American of illegally buying private data

-BEIJING (Reuters) - China has accused two risk consultants, a British man and his American wife, of illegally buying and selling private information, state media reported on Tuesday, amid a nationwide probe into the drugs industry.
+BEIJING, Aug 27 (Reuters) - China has accused two risk consultants, a British man and his American wife, of illegally buying and selling private information, state media reported on Tuesday, amid a nationwide investigation into the pharmaceuticals industry.

-The Briton, Peter Humphrey, and his American wife, Yu Yingzeng, were detained in Shanghai on July 10 as police investigated bribery accusations against British drugmaker GlaxoSmithKline (GSK).
+The Briton, Peter Humphrey, and his American wife, Yu Yingzeng, were detained in Shanghai on July 10 as police investigated bribery allegations against British drugmaker GlaxoSmithKline (GSK).

-A police investigator in Shanghai, Lu Wei, said on state-run CCTV the couple “wantonly” obtained a lot of information on home registrations, international travel, and property records.
+A police investigator in Shanghai, Lu Wei, said on state-run CCTV the couple “wantonly” obtained a large quantity of information including household registrations, information on international travel, and property records.

 They sold the information to lawyers, multinational companies and financial institutions, CCTV said.